Chart Color Schemes

 Infrastructure

-Gympie - North has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Gympie - North has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 16 projects that could affect this region.
-Notable ones include Gympie Civic Centre Revitalisation (Civic Centre Remediation), Gympie Regional Housing Action Plan Implementation, Gympie Regional Council Bridge Replacement Project, and Gympie Region Planning Scheme Review.
-The following list details those most relevant.
+AreaSearch has identified 16 projects that could impact the area, with key ones including Gympie Civic Centre Revitalisation (Civic Centre Remediation), Gympie Regional Housing Action Plan Implementation, Gympie Regional Council Bridge Replacement Project, and Gympie Region Planning Scheme Review.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.